rms65zips/CreditOne-EDA/README.md

 Yeh, I. C., & Lien, C. H. (2009).
 The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
 Expert Systems with Applications, 36(2), 2473-2480.

-### Citation Request:
-Yeh, I. C., & Lien, C. H. (2009).
-The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
-Expert Systems with Applications, 36(2), 2473-2480.